|Type of medicine||Dopamine-receptor agonist|

 Getting the most from your treatment

-- If you drink alcohol, ask your doctor for advice about pergolide and alcohol.
+- If you drink alcohol, ask your doctor for advice about ropinirole and alcohol.
 Alcohol may increase any feelings of drowsiness you experience and may not be recommended for you.

-- If you buy any medicines, check with a pharmacist that they are safe to take with pergolide.
+- If you buy any medicines, check with a pharmacist that they are safe to take with ropinirole.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 These usually improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following side-effects continue or become troublesome.